Claire Pridham B.A.(Hons) MBACP (Accredited) Individuals/Couples/Supervision

 I offer counselling for individuals and couples.

 Training, qualifications & experience

-I am a qualified BACP registered counsellor with my own private practice.
+I am a qualified BACP accredited counsellor with 15 years experience.
+I have my own private practice.

 I have a First Class BA(Hons) Degree in Integrative-Counselling and an accredited and registered member of the British Association of Psychotherapists and Counsellors(MBACP).

-My other experiences have included counselling at the City of London Police working alongside their occupational health department and teaching Level 3 counselling students at a London college.
+My other experiences have also included teaching Level 3 counselling to students at a London college.

 I also work for various insurance companies offering a variety of CBT techniques.

 My Integrative training means I have the skills to draw upon a variety of counselling and psychotherapeutic practices such as Humanistic and Psychodynamic theories and CBT.

 I am also qualified in Couples counselling and experience as a Co- Facilitator in Group therapy.

 As part of my practice I receive ongoing weekly supervision to maintain well-informed, ethical practice.
 I am also committed to my own continual professional development and regularly attend courses and training forums, alongside reading relevant literature, research and articles as a means of keeping my counselling skills pertinent and up to date.